eudk/awesome-ai-tools/README.md

 This section highlights the most cutting-edge and powerful AI tools that are frequently used by professionals across various industries.
 These tools represent the forefront of AI technology, offering unmatched capabilities for a wide range of applications.

 - **[ChatGPT](https://chat.openai.com/)** - Powered by OpenAI's GPT-4, ChatGPT is a versatile AI chatbot capable of generating human-like text, answering questions, assisting with coding, and more.
-4o, 4o mini, o1
+4o, 4o mini, o1, o1 pro
 - **[Claude AI](https://claude.ai/)** - Developed by Anthropic, Claude AI offers advanced natural language understanding and can handle complex conversational queries.
 - **[Dream machine](https://lumalabs.ai/dream-machine)** - Video from image generation (Open to everyone)
 - **[MidJourney](https://midjourney.com)** - Advanced tool for AI-driven artistic image creation.